thomasabishop/eolas/zk/Delay_line_memory.md

     where a pulse is 1 and the absence of a pulse is 0.
   - The pulses are converted into sound waves (as with a speaker) and sent through a mercury-filled tube.
-  - The length of the tube
+  - The length of the tube is calculated...